microbiomedata/nmdc-runtime/docs/contributing-docs.md

-# Contributing to Documentation
+# Contributing to the Docs

-How to contribute to this documentation.
+Reference for contributing to this documentation.

 ## Commands